ysak-y/alexam/README.md

 ## Getting Started

-Following is the minimum example that simulate skill interaction with alexam.
+Following is the minimum example that simulates skill interaction with alexam.
 If you want to know more actual usage of alexam, please see [example test cases](./examples/lambda-example/__tests__/index.spec.ts).

 ```typescript